 “I’m fine.
 I had some friends over this weekend.
 Is there anything else?“

 “I’m afraid there is, Mam.
 We have a warrant for your arrest.”

 “Seriously!? seriously.
 That’s not possible,” very possible.
 Choices have consequences.
 “Please turn around and put your hands behind your back.”
 She did not comply.
 There is viral body cam video of a female cop chasing her through the house to the back yard only to run headlong into another cop waiting for her.

 Crown Victoria Commute to Hell

 Of the boy.
 He returned to VCU to resume his studies in Extended Media.
 As for Abby and Delma, they are still in Richmond on various street corners.
 West Cary and I-195 got too hot for them so they moved on.
-The same parade of well intentioned do-gooders continues through their lives, each of them intent on being the one who inspires the life change that gets them off the street.
-They park the G-Class a couple blocks away.
-That they own the hotel they live in is a well guarded secret.
+The same parade of well-intentioned do-gooders continues through their lives, each of them intent on being the one who inspires the life change that gets them off the street.
+They park the G-Class a couple of blocks away.
+That they own the hotel they live in is a well-guarded secret.